Alpha Company, BLT 1/5 Trains at Camp Pendleton’s Range 800

-U.S. Marines assigned to Alpha Company, Battalion Landing Team 1/5, 15th Marine Expeditionary Unit, prepare to maneuver up a hill before attacking a simulated enemy trench line while conducting Range 800 at Marine Corps Base Camp Pendleton, California, Sept.
+U.S. Marines assigned to Alpha Company, Battalion Landing Team 1/5, 15th Marine Expeditionary Unit, patrol toward a simulated enemy area before conducting Range 800 at Marine Corps Base Camp Pendleton, California, Sept.
 29, 2023.
 Range 800 allowed BLT 1/5 companies to enhance their combat readiness by conducting low-light, platoon-level combined arms attacks as part of the 15th MEU’s Marine Air-Ground Task Force exercise.
 (U.S. Marine Corps photo by Lance Cpl.
 Peyton Kahle)

 |Date Taken: